chal349/Van-Gogh/README.md

 This application fetches questions from the OPENTDB API.
-It tracks and display high scores.
+It tracks and displays high scores.
 User has ability to save their high score using Local Storage.
 - https://opentdb.com/

 Test your art knowledge, you can try out the application at: